Agriculture

 Weather analytics encompasses information on temperatures, humidity level, wind speed, cloudiness, precipitation as well as historical data for every five years from 2008 to present.

-Taking into consideration all the industrial farming drawbacks, ecological activists call for more responsible and sustainable solutions.
+Taking into consideration all the industrial farming drawbacks, ecological activists call for more responsible and sustainable farming solutions.
 However, the total switch from industrial agriculture to eco-friendly and regenerative alternatives will cause a reduction in food supplies.
 Besides, continuous compliance with organic farming standards is quite a challenge to farmers, and non-industrial applications require more costs, efforts, and time.

 On the other hand, the adverse impacts of industrial agriculture can be considerably mitigated with precision farming technologies.